-Course Description: Psychology is the scientific study of behavior and mental processes.
-The content of the course focuses on the exploration of major theories and concepts, methods, and research findings in psychology.
-Topics include biological foundations, perception, learning, cognition, emotion, motivation, development, personality, social psychology, psychological disorders and therapies, and applied psychology.
-This course is transferable to four-year colleges and is a prerequisite for most upper division psychology courses.
+A course focusing on the scientific study of behavior and mental processes.
+The content of the course focuses on the exploration of major theories and concepts, methods and research findings in psychology.
+Topics include biological foundations, perception, learning, cognition, emotion, motivation, development, personality, social psychology, psychological disorders and therapies.
+This course is transferable to transferable four-year colleges and is a prerequisite for most upper division psychology courses.

-Student Learning Outcomes (as described in course outline):
+Student Learning Outcomes (as described in course outline) :

 - 1. Analyze psychological research and synthesize in writing. - 2.
-Analyze how experience, culture, learning and biology affect behavior and cognitive processes. - 3.
-Demonstrate knowledge and understanding representing appropriate breadth and depth in selected content areas of psychological theory and research.
+Analyze how experience, culture, learning and biology affect behavior and cognitive processes.

+3. Explain concepts in areas of psychological theory and research while representing appropriate breadth and depth of knowledge.